Datapolitan-Projects/kickoff-meeting/content.md

 # Welcome

 ---
+exclude: true
 # [Zoom Drill](https://vimeo.com/407215417)
-???
-+ Facilitators will cover the following skills: muting themselves, stopping their video, typing in chat box, raising their hand, sharing their screen

---

 + Mute and Unmute your microphone
---

 + Start and Stop your video
---

-+ Post a message in the Chat window with your name and computer operating system (Windows or MacOS) --
++ Post a message in the Chat window with your name and computer operating system (Windows or MacOS)
 + Click the Participants window and Raise your hand

+???
++ Facilitators will cover the following skills: muting themselves, stopping their video, typing in chat box, raising their hand, sharing their screen

 ---